seetadev/RoadOps/README.md

 5. Identity management, ability to extend the solution using IBC and reducing misinformation at the time of Incident analysis and reporting are the key reasons for experimenting with Canto.
 Overall, Canto enables investigative case management and incident reporting, identity management at the time of allocation of a case to a police officer, incident severity analysis based on the decentralize voting at the IBC chain.

+# Pyth dapp module to generate dynamic NFT updated by price prediction

+Please visit the implementation using Pyth Oracle and Metaplex NFT standard: dapp module at

 b.
 Algorand blockchain:  We are developing a rental and subscription marketplace using Algorand's NFT marketplace for enabling sharing of government assets like toll prepaid card, car details information for interstate travel, driving license management and quarterly pollution check and analytics/visualization powered by Ethercalc (SocialCalc) for better coordination and immediate action.
 Please visit: https://github.com/seetadev/RoadOps/tree/main/dev/Algorand-nft-subscription-contracts